hfch/Python_for_Physicists_Heidelberg_2016/README.md

 # Python_for_Physicists_Heidelberg_2016

-The goal of my lectures it to teach physik-students on the master and PhD level how to efficiently and flexibly solve programming problems with the easy-to-learn, high-level programming language Python.
+The goal of my lectures it to teach physics-students on the master and PhD level how to efficiently and flexibly solve scientific programming problems with the easy-to-learn, high-level programming language Python.